 Bioluminescence

-Lake Chacahua (location here ) is known for the so-called bioluminescence.
-It is a trip of a few hours with different 'collectivos'.
-These are vehicles; pick-ups, vans, boats, etc. The cost of which is in principle divided by the number of occupants.
-Instinctively always just a little more for the tourists 🤪.
+Lake Chacahua (location here) is known for the so-called bioluminescence.
+It's a trip of a few hours with different 'collectivos'.
+These are vehicles; pick-ups, vans, boats, etc., the costs of which are in principle divided by the number of occupants.
+Intuitively always just a little more for the tourists?.

 Once at the lake we found a cabana to sleep, probably again for too much money.
 Luckily the woman did something about it when I said in Spanish it was 'a bit cheap'.
 We understood each other.